zowe/docs-site/docs/user-guide/configuring-security.md

 # Configuring security

 During the initial installation of Zowe server-side components, it is necessary for your organization's security administrator to perform a range of tasks that require elevated security permissions.
-As a security administrator, follow the procedures outlined in this checklist to configure Zowe and your z/OS system to run Zowe with z/OS.
+As a security administrator, follow the procedures outlined in this article to configure Zowe and your z/OS system to run Zowe with z/OS.

-**Tip:** We recommend that you consult with your security administrator who has the necessary permissions to perform the following security configuration procedures.
+**Required role: security administrator**

 ## Validate and re-run `zwe init` commands

 **Important!** During installation, the system programmer customizes values in the zowe.yaml file.
 However, due to insufficient permissions of the system programmer, the `zwe init security` command is likely to fail.
+Consult with your security administrator to review your ZWESECUR job content so that your security adminstrator can re-submit this command.

 <!-- ADD INSTRUCTIONS FOR HOW THE SECURITY ADMIN CHECKS FOR FAILED RUNS OF zwe init. -->